What was your babies age when you returned to work? How did you make the transition easier?

 Return to work on a Wednesday or Thursday.
 This will give you a short week, while letting you and your baby adjust to the new routines.

-3. Child-care
+3. Child-Care

 Find family or a child-care facility that you love.
 Knowing that your child is cared for in a safe and loving environment is vital to making the transition back to work go smoothly.
 If the facility uses video monitors – check in on your baby.
-If your provider does not have video monitoring, call, send e-mails, ask them at pick-up how your child’s day went.

 4. Pumping

-If you are breastfeeding, see if your spouce or nanny can bring the baby to you to nurse once a day.
+If you are breastfeeding, see if your spouse or nanny can bring the baby to you to nurse once a day.
 Some parents choose day-care facilities based on their location and stop by to feed their child too.
-If these options are not available – purchase a double electric pump and supplies, Ask your workplace for a clean area for pumping.
-Many states require this.
-Suggest an empty office area with a plug in and a lock on the door.
+If these options are not available – purchase a double electric pump and supplies.

 5. Hire help.

 If you are working full time with a brand-new baby, sleep deprived, and trying to do it all, it may be time to call in re-inforcements.
 Consider having a company come clean your house bi-weekly.
 Subscribe to a meal planning service or have your groceries delivered to your home.
 Pay the teenager to mow your lawn or snow-blow your driveway.
-Strapped for cash?
-Ask family or friends to pitch in.
-Trade for help in the future or babysitting.

 6. Prioritize.

 Really make time for what you feel is important.
 If you feel the best when you have made the time for Yoga, then by all means, make the time for Yoga.
 If a pile of clean laundry on the sofa doesn’t bother you, leave it.
 Just call it the family closet from now on.
-Focus on what matters to you and let the other stuff slide for now.

 7. Find the Positives.

 Know that you are making the best choices for your family.
 It is hard to miss your little one.
-Write uplifting messages of support to yourself and put them places where you will see them throughout the day: your planner, in your desk, on your calender, on your computer screen.
+Write uplifting messages of support to yourself and put them places where you will see them throughout the day: your planner, in your desk, on your calendar, on your computer screen.

 Parenting Books with Tips for Returning to Work After Baby:

-Amazon Affiliate Links:
+Disclosure: Amazon Affiliate Links

 Thanks for sharing this, I would have loved advice like this when I was heading back to work.
 To be totally honest I felt a little lost and afraid to ask for help advice for fear it would look as though I was ‘failing’.
 So silly! new parents please remember you don’t get handed a manual when your baby arrives, everything is new to you and a learning curve.
 If you need help ask! and if you don’t know where to go look to local resources like your GP, health clinic and blogs like this!